fosspill/FFMT-Website/content/docs/installation.md

 1. If Mac/Linux: [Download and install Mono](https://www.mono-project.com/docs/getting-started/install/)

-2. Download and extract the universal release archive
+2. Download and extract the universal release archive from [here](https://github.com/fosspill/FFXIV_Modding_Tool/releases).

 3. Open your commandline console and browse to the extracted folder (eg: `cd Release`)